srishtigautam21/neogcamp-lesson-3/README.md

-This is neogcamp-lesson-3.
+This is my portfolio.

 ### Tech stack used

-* HTML
+- HTML
-* CSS
+- CSS

 ### Links

 Attaching the direct link of my portfolio https://srishtigautam-portfolio.netlify.app/